MuikoGitahi/Power_Learn_Project/README.md

 Requirements:

 1. Create an HTML file named portfolio.html.
 2. Design a navigation menu with at least three sections (e.g., Home, About, Projects).
 3. Each section should have a heading and a brief description.
 4. Include a list of projects in the "Projects" section using an unordered list.
 5. Add links in the navigation menu to navigate to the respective sections.
 6. Use appropriate HTML tags for headings, paragraphs, and lists.

+Assignment 2.
+Image Linking In HTML

+Requirements:
+1. Create an HTML file named image_links.html.
+2. Find or create three different images related to different topics (e.g., technology, nature, and food).
+3. Design a webpage with the following sections:
+    - Home: Include a welcome message and a linked image related to technology.
+    - Gallery: Display a grid of linked images related to nature.
+    - Menu: List food items, and each item should be linked to an image related to that food.
+4. Use appropriate HTML tags for headings, paragraphs, lists, and images.

+5. Link each image to a relevant external website (use placeholder URLs if needed).

+6. Ensure the page is well-structured and easy to navigate.